5jt/Tatin/docs/source/install-server.md

     See [Run Dyalog behind Apache](rundyalogbehindapache.md).

-If you use a reverse proxy you might have no need for encryption (HTTPS) and certificates.
+If you use a reverse proxy, you might not need encryption (HTTPS) and certificates.

 ### `CONFIG`